-Some girls with difficulties: The sound of this letter is /w/
+Only the girls: The sound of this letter Some girls with difficulties: The sound of this letter is /s/

-Say 'Let's read together' and point to the letter while saying 'The sound of the syllable/letter is 'w'.
-If the girl does not know the sound of the syllable, go to the letter level.

-• Only say the sounds if the girl does not know them or if she does not know how to blend them together.
+- Ask individual girls to read out one syllable or word each - Help girls that have difficulties reading by decoding it into syllables or letters. - Say 'Let's read together' and point to the letter while saying 'The sound of the syllable/letter is s' if the girl does not know the sound of syllable, go to the letter level. - Only say the sounds if the girls does not know them or if she does not know how to blend them together.